Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Methodology

-In the \textit{propagation module}, a graph-convolution operator is applied to each node to form a series of hidden feature graphs, which have the same size and structure as the input graph \citep[unless the graph-coarsening technique known as ``local pooling'' is applied between propagation layers; see][]{Mesquita_2020_pooling, Grattarola_2022_pooling}.
-A large class of propagation modules can be couched in the so-called ``message-passing'' framework \citep{Gilmer_2017_message_passing_GNNs}, where spatial-based convolutions are performed locally on each node (i.e., graph vertex) and its neighbours.
-Note that information is passed between non-neighbouring nodes by applying local convolutions in successive layers, thereby allowing global relationships to be modelled.
-This approach scales well with the graph size, since only a subset of nodes are considered for each computation, and it allows a single GNN to generalise to different graph structures, since the convolutional parameters are shared across the graph.
-In our spatial setting, we define the propagation module as
+In the \textit{propagation module}, a graph-convolution operator is applied to each node to form a series of hidden feature graphs, which have the same size and structure as the input graph \citep[unless the graph-coarsening technique known as ``local pooling'' is applied between propagation layers; see, e.g.,][]{Mesquita_2020_pooling, Grattarola_2022_pooling}.
+A large class of propagation modules can be couched in the so-called ``message-passing'' framework \citep{Gilmer_2017_message_passing_GNNs}, where spatial-based convolutions are performed locally on each node (i.e., vertex of the graph) and its neighbours.
+Information is passed between non-neighbouring nodes by applying local convolutions in successive layers.
+This approach scales well with the graph size, since only a subset of nodes are considered for each computation, and it allows a GNN to generalise to different graph structures, since the convolutional parameters are shared across the graph.
+Following \citet{Danel_2020_spatial_GNN}, \citet{Zhang_2021_spatial_GNN}, and \citet{Klemmer_2023_spatial_GNN}, among others, we explicitly incorporate spatial information in our propagation module which, as we show in Figure~\reffsupp{fig:spatial_vs_nonspatial}, is an important design choice.
+One has flexibility in designing the propagation module; we define ours as